SchumacherFM/blog-cs/content/posts/2014-12-14-grid-column-renderer.md

 A little explanation before we figure out what is wrong here:

 The `PreparationWarehouse` is saved per `sales/order_item` because one order item can be shipped from a different warehouse.

-The entity `Module/SalesFlatOrderItem` is an additional table which extends in very very bad way the `sales_flat_order_item` table/entity.
+The entity `Module/SalesFlatOrderItem` is an additional table which extends in a very very bad way the `sales_flat_order_item` table/entity.

+During my helicopter code review I've figured out that the whole grid implementation was screwed up.

-After refactoring of `NameSpace_Module_Block_Product_Edit_Tabs_SalesHistoryOrdersGrid` I've completely deleted the column renderer `PreparationWarehouse`.
+After refactoring of `NameSpace_Module_Block_Product_Edit_Tabs_SalesHistoryOrdersGrid` I've completely deleted the column renderer `PreparationWarehouse` and many other renderers.

 The `SalesHistoryOrdersGrid` relied on only 10 different columns on the `sales/order` table but more DB retrieval work has been done in all the column renderers.

 The `PreparationWarehouse` was the worst one of all.

 After switching the collection in the `SalesHistoryOrdersGrid` to